 Knowledge of:

-Principles and practices of providing emergency response;
+Principles and practices of providing emergency response.

-Organization and management practices as applied to the analysis and evaluation of programs, policies and operational issues;
+Organization and management practices as applied to the analysis and evaluation of programs, policies and operational issues.

-Principles of supervision, training and performance evaluation;
+Principles of supervision, training and performance evaluation.

 Ability to:

-Oversee and participate in the management of a comprehensive Fire Department division;
+Oversee and participate in the management of a comprehensive Fire Department division.

-Oversee, direct and coordinate the work of lower level staff;
+Oversee, direct and coordinate the work of lower-level staff.

-Select, supervise, train and evaluate staff; supervise subordinates under normal and emergency conditions;
+Select, supervise, train and evaluate staff; supervise subordinates under normal and emergency conditions.

-Develop and implement effective training programs;
+Develop and implement effective training programs.

-Participate in the development and administration of division goals, objectives and procedures;
+Participate in the development and administration of division goals, objectives and procedures.

-Prepare and administer large program budgets;
+Prepare and administer complex budgets.

-Establish and maintain effective working relationships with those contacted in the course of work;
+Establish and maintain effective working relationships.

 Experience and Training Guidelines